BenOrton1/simongame/README.md

-I wanted to provide visual feedback to show when the user has clicked on a colour that would make it clear that the click had been registered and weather the click was correct or incorrect. i did this by flashing red for a wrong answer and white for a correct one.
+I wanted to provide visual feedback to show when the user has clicked on a colour that would make it clear that the click had been registered and weather the click was correct or incorrect. i did this by flashing red for a wrong answer and white for a correct one. in addition to this i added sounds to further indicate that the click has been registered and weather on not it is correct.

+i wanted to make it easy for the user to restart the game.
+I put a large restart button at the bottom of the screen also when the user wins the game or guesses wrong in strict mode a ;arge button pops up inviting the user to replay the game removing any chance for confusion.

 Features
 -----

-rotating turn counter

-success and failure sounds

-background colout change on click
+A strict mode was added that adds chalenge to the game.

+The Background colour changes to the colour clicked while playing the game.

+The turn counter appers to rotate to keep the player updated with the current turn.

+Sounds inform the player when they have made a correct or incorrect click and when a new turn has started

 [Jquery](https://jquery.com/)